Lodged by the Supreme Administrative Court

 The text of the request for a preliminary ruling can be found here.

-The Court of Justice ruled that: “[a]rticle 2(1)(c) and Article 5(1) of Council Directive 2011/64/EU of 21 June 2011 on the structure and rates of excise duty applied to manufactured tobacco must be interpreted as meaning that dried, flat, irregular, partly stripped leaf tobacco and/or parts thereof which have undergone primary drying and controlled dampening, which contain glycerine and which are capable of being smoked after simple processing by means of crushing or hand-cutting, fall within the definition of ‘smoking tobacco’ for the purpose of those provisions.”
+Article 2(1)(c) and Article 5(1) of Council Directive 2011/64/EU of 21 June 2011 on the structure and rates of excise duty applied to manufactured tobacco must be interpreted as meaning that dried, flat, irregular, partly stripped leaf tobacco and/or parts thereof which have undergone primary drying and controlled dampening, which contain glycerine and which are capable of being smoked after simple processing by means of crushing or hand-cutting, fall within the definition of ‘smoking tobacco’ for the purpose of those provisions.

-The judgment of the CJEU of 6 April 2017, Eko-Tabak s. r. o. v Generální ředitelství cel (C-638/15) can be found here.
+The judgment of the Court of Justice of 6 April 2017, Eko-Tabak s. r. o. v Generální ředitelství cel (C-638/15) can be found here.

 The Supreme Administrative Court lodged a reference for a preliminary ruling in a case concerning the evaluation of the risk of absconding of a foreigner by the resolution No. 10 Azs 122/2015–88 of 24 September 2015.